mmerickel/wired/docs/dc/index.rst

 =========================

 ``wired`` can be used for Inversion of Control (IoC) to build a custom app with dependency injection (DI.)
-But maybe you want to adopt an existing DI system? ``wired.dataclasses`` provides a DI system based on Python's ``datclasses`` and fields.
+But maybe you want to adopt an existing DI system? ``wired.dataclasses`` provides a DI system based on Python's ``dataclasses`` and fields.

 For example, a dataclass that needs the ``Settings`` from a ``wired`` registry: